-Jon Husted is the 53rd and current Ohio Secretary of State, serving as the state’s top election official as well as being the first stop for entrepreneurs wishing to do business in the Buckeye State.
-He was elected in 2011, having previously served in the Ohio Senate as well as four terms in the Ohio House of Representatives, the final two terms as Speaker of the House.
+Jon Husted is the 53rd and current Ohio Secretary of State, a position he has held since 2011.
+In this role, he serves as the state’s top election official and supports entrepreneurs wishing to do business in the Buckeye State.
+Prior to being elected to statewide office in 2010, Secretary Husted served in the Ohio Senate and the Ohio House of Representatives, including as Speaker of the House for four years.

-In 2013, the Washington Post’s blog “The Fix” named Secretary Husted one of their “Top 10 Rising Stars in America.”
-He’s also been recognized by the Association of the United States Army for his work to help military voters and their families cast a ballot, no matter where they are in the world.
+In April 2017, Secretary Husted was honored by the Ohio Chapter of Americans for Prosperity with the Taxpayers’ Torch Award for his exceptional stewardship of taxpayer dollars and demonstrating conservative leadership in bringing about a more efficient, more effective government.
+In 2013, the Washington Post’s blog “The Fix” named him one of their “Top 10 Rising Stars in America.”
+Secretary Husted has also been recognized by the Association of the United States Army for his work to help military voters and their families cast ballots, no matter where they are in the world.

-Raised in Montpelier, Ohio, Secretary Husted earned both his Bachelor’s and Master’s Degrees from the University of Dayton (UD), where he also was a member of the 1989 Division III National Championship Football Team.
+Raised in Montpelier, Ohio, Secretary Husted earned both his bachelor’s and master’s degrees from the University of Dayton, where he also was a member of the 1989 Division III National Championship Football Team.

-After his graduation from UD, Secretary Husted remained in the Dayton area where he served as Vice President for Business and Economic Development at the Dayton-Area Chamber of Commerce.
+Following graduation, Secretary Husted remained in Dayton where he served as Vice President for Business and Economic Development at the Dayton Area Chamber of Commerce.

 Above all his responsibilities, Secretary Husted considers his most important role as that of husband to his wife Tina and father to his children, Alex, Katie and Kylie.

-Throughout his time in public service, Secretary Jon Husted has displayed a courageous commitment to conservative principles, lower taxes and the elimination of wasteful spending.
+Throughout his time in public service, Secretary Jon Husted has been committed to conservative principles, lower taxes and the elimination of wasteful spending.

 While serving as House Speaker, Secretary Husted spearheaded the passage of the most fiscally conservative budget in 40 years, which included landmark reforms to the state tax code and the largest income tax cut in Ohio’s history.

-Since his election as Secretary of State in 2011, Secretary Husted has revolutionized the way the state interacts with businesses by establishing Ohio Business Central, an online portal to where 100 percent of Ohio-based businesses can be formed through a paperless process, reducing the time required for starting a new business by 75 percent.
-The process also generated savings for the office, which Secretary Husted returned to entrepreneurs by reducing the costs associated with forming a business in by 21 percent, making Ohio the lowest-cost state in the region to start and maintain a business.
+Since his election as Secretary of State in 2010, Secretary Husted has revolutionized the way the state interacts with businesses by establishing Ohio Business Central, an online portal where all Ohio businesses can now be formed and maintained through a paperless process, reducing the time required for starting a new business.
+The process also generated savings for the office, which Secretary Husted returned to entrepreneurs by cutting the costs associated with forming a business by 21 percent, making Ohio the lowest-cost state in the region to start and maintain a business.

-In 2015, Secretary Husted announced his office would partner with Google’s “Let’s Get Our Cities on the Map” initiative in order to put additional tools into the hands of new and growing Ohio businesses.
-The initiative pairs entrepreneurs with tools to build a website, reserve a free domain name, have their office locations registered with Google’s map and search features and get advice from industry experts.
+In 2015, Secretary Husted partnered with Google’s “Let’s Get Our Cities on the Map” to put additional tools into the hands of new and growing Ohio businesses.
+The initiative pairs entrepreneurs with tools to build a website, reserve a free domain name, have their office locations registered with Google’s map and search features, and get advice from industry experts.

-Secretary Husted made it easier to vote in Ohio by establishing uniform, statewide rules so every voter would be treated equally, regardless their zip code.
-This included the first-ever statewide absentee ballot application mailing to raise awareness for the state’s expansive opportunities for casting a ballot.
+Secretary Husted made it easier to vote in Ohio by establishing uniform, statewide rules so every voter would be treated equally, regardless of where they live.
+This included the first-ever statewide absentee ballot application mailing in 2012 to raise awareness for the state’s expansive opportunities for casting a ballot.

 Secretary Husted has also taken important steps towards improving the accuracy of Ohio’s voter rolls by removing over a half-million deceased voters and eliminating over 1.6 million duplicate registrations.
 In addition to safeguarding our elections, these steps have led to an increase in the number of absentee and provisional ballots that are counted.

-Secretary Husted has long been a proponent of Online Voter Registration and launched the program on January 1, 2017 after receiving legislative approval.
-It is expected to save millions of dollars for local governments while making registration more secure and simpler for voters.
-This system is similar to the Online Change of Address system Secretary Husted launched in his first term, which has already been used by nearly a half-million voters.
+Recognizing how technology could be used to further improve the voting experience in Ohio, Secretary Husted worked to bring online voter registration to Ohio.
+In January 2017, online voter registration became a reality in Ohio after Secretary Husted successfully secured legislative approval.
+The new system is expected to save millions of dollars for local governments while making registration more secure and easier for voters.
+This new service is similar to the Online Change of Address System Secretary Husted launched in his first term, which has already been used by nearly a half-million voters.